zand3rs/sails-test-helper/README.md

 });
 ```

-You can also load your factory definitions from **test/factories/**  through your local bootstrap file.
+You can also load your factory definitions from **test/factories/** directory through your local bootstrap file.

 ```javascript
 //-- test/helpers/bootstrap.js